 BY SOFO ARCHON

-All the time we hear politicians and economists talking about the tremendous importance of economic growth.
+We hear politicians and economists all the time talking about the tremendous importance of economic growth.
 But as you’ll soon find out, although “growth” is vital for keeping our economy going, it is at the same time immensely harmful to the environment — or, to be more precise, it’s killing our planet.

 The Need for Economic Growth

 Why is economic growth considered to be a good thing, and what is the need for it in our economy?

 To answer those questions, we first need to understand how our economic system — market capitalism — works.

 In basic operation, market capitalism can be generalized as an interaction between owners, laborers and consumers.
 Consumers demand certain products and services, which the owners produce via the employment of laborers (who work in exchange for a wage) and then supply to consumers (in exchange for a fee).